Rustring/ObsidianMenu/README.md

 ![Menu screen](/img/screen.png)

-## Sorry for no updates at the moment, Openhack has better features defeating any motivation for me to continue this, don't worry I'll still maintain the project and an update should release soon I hope

 ## ATENTION!!

 This is **NOT** meant to rival GD Mega Overlay. it is just a **FUN** project for me to work on, Do **NOT** beg for updates or for this to sync with GDMO's updates, if you want GDMO support use maxnu's project, I will **NOT** fix GDMO's issues leave them to the GDMO devs to fix or say them to fix.